leidegre/leidegre.github.com/_posts/2016-03-24-redux-react-router.md

 I've opted to use *only* the history API from `redux-router` and here's why.

-The only thing I really care about is the history API.
-It allows us to dispatch actions that change the URL.
-Given the below routes configuration note that we can omit component definitions as we decend down our path topology.

 ~~~
 const routes = {
   path: '/',